 How does esure Multicar Insurance work?Off

-If you’ve got two or more cars at home – and you insure them all with us directly rather than via a price comparison website – you could save money.
-And to stop things from getting confusing, all the cars will have separate policies (and policy numbers) as well as separate renewal dates.
+If you've got two or more cars at home you can insure them all with us directly rather than via a price comparison website.
+To stop things from getting confusing, all the cars will have separate policies (and policy numbers) as well as separate renewal dates.

-You, your partner or anyone over 25 living at the same address are eligible for a Multicar discount on all vehicles once you’ve insured two or more of them with esure.
+- You, your partner, and any individual over 25 living at the same address are eligible for a Multicar policy with esure.

 Frequently Asked QuestionsOff